gradle/gradle/design-docs/dependency-management-for-custom-components.md

 - Resolution result should use binary's id.
 - Dependencies report should use binary's display name.

-### Legacy jvm plugins declare local jvm binary
+### Legacy jvm plugins declare local jvm library binary

-- The 'java' plugin declares a jvm binary, backed by the project configurations.
+- The `java` plugin declares a jvm binary, backed by the project configurations.
 - To resolve a project dependency via new API:
     - Fail if target project does not produce a jvm binary.
     - Do not allow 'configuration' overrides.